Examination Review Policy

 Students may request review as an individual or in a group.
 Groups of students may use the review period to consult about correct answers, but all other policies regarding the duplication and distribution of examination items are in effect.

 Students will be given access to the exam review for 20-30 minutes, depending on the length of the examination.
-They will be allowed to review only the test questions they answered incorrectly (question, correct response, and the given response).
+They will be allowed to review the entire exam (question, correct response, and the given response).
 Reviews will be provided on paper; students do not need to bring the device on which they completed the exam.

 Strengths and Improvement Opportunities Reports will be made available to students after each exam.
 These reports will provide information about the student’s exam and category performance.
 Other reports may be available as announced.

-Revised - Office of Medical Education, July 2017
+Revised by the Office of Medical Education: July 2017